marygrishchuk/nestjs-server-book-stall/update README.md

 # NestJS Server app for a [Book Stall app](https://nest-webinar-front.vercel.app/)

+## About the project:

-It's a test project set up to work with a local Postgres Database.
+It's a hobby project set up to work with any Postgres database, credentials of which are added to .env file.

+### Testing out a deployed version of this server
+- This server is deployed on Render and connected to Supabase DB.
+- Base URL for testing it in the [Book Stall app](https://nest-webinar-front.vercel.app/): https://nestjs-server-book-stall.onrender.com

+### Testing it out locally
+- When running this server locally, you can use your local pgAdmin DB or any remote postgres DB such as Supabase.
-- Make sure .env file is updated locally with your Database info & credentials.
+- Make sure .env file is updated locally with your database info & credentials.
 Keep them secret.
-- Base URL for the [Book Stall app](https://nest-webinar-front.vercel.app/) is http://localhost:5001 which is where this NestJS server is running as per .env file.
+- Base URL for testing it in the [Book Stall app](https://nest-webinar-front.vercel.app/): http://localhost:5001 which is where the local version of this NestJS server is running as per .env file.

+### API docs
+- Swagger docs for this REST API server are available at <Base URL>/api: https://nestjs-server-book-stall.onrender.com/api or http://localhost:5001/api
+- Some endpoints require authorization in order to 'Try them out' in Swagger docs.
+Please click 'Authorize' and enter your accessToken received when logging in via 'auth' endpoint.

 ## About Nest: